 When you decrease in crochet, you essentially make two stitches next to each other that are linked together at the top.
 In double crochet, this means you link together 2 side-by-side double crochet stitches.
 This is also known as "double crochet two together" and is abbreviated in crochet patterns as dc2tog.

 Double Crochet Clusters

 The same technique used for decreasing in double crochet is also sometimes known as the two double crochet cluster stitch.
-Clusters, similar to decreasing, link side-by-side stitches at the top.
-If you link only two, this is the exact... same thing as dc2tog, and it is a 2 dc cluster.
+Clusters, similar to decreasing, link... side-by-side stitches at the top.
+If you link only two, this is the exact same thing as dc2tog, and it is a 2 dc cluster.
 If you were to create a 3 dc cluster, it would mean linking three side-by-side stitches; this is also known as dc3tog, which makes sense since what you are doing is double crocheting three stitches together into one.
 You can make crochet clusters of various sizes.
 It is traditionally only considered a decrease when it is a cluster of just two; technically you're decreasing with any cluster but when you're purposely decreasing as a shaping technique in crochet then you're almost invariably talking about a "cluster" of only 2 stitches for the decrease.

 How to Double Crochet Two Together